Not much Dexterity

 Relative Humidity

-The trapped moisture will prevent or slow the resin curing process, and water can cause the fiber layer to come apart.
+The trapped moisture will prevent or slow the resin curing process, and water can cause the fibre layer to come apart.
 Relative humidity will determine the strength of the produced material.